marifyo/fggcosha/reunion2016/index.md

 All Alumnae will be required to register for the weekend.

 ### Guest Registration
-Invited guests are requested to RSVP for the Gala & Fundraising Event.
-RSVPs will be eligible for our fabulous door prizes and the first 20 will be entered into our evening goodwill raffle draw featuring fantastic prizes.
+Invited guests are requested to RSVP for the Fundraising Gala.
+RSVPs will be eligible for our fabulous door prizes and the first 20 will be entered into the evening raffle draw featuring fantastic prizes.

 **Stay tuned** - Event Registration will open soon.
 {: .notice}

 ## Air Travel
-There are 2 airports listed below which are in close proximity the event location:
+There are 2 airports listed below which are in close proximity to the event location:

-* Orange County/John Wayne Airport (SNA) - approximately 13 miles
+* Orange County/John Wayne Airport (SNA) - approximately 13 miles.
-* Los Angeles Int'l Airport (LAX) - approximately 38 miles
+* Los Angeles Int'l Airport (LAX) - approximately 38 miles.

 Questions?
 [Contact us](mailto:la2016@fggconitsha.com)
 {: .notice}